Logarithmically Regular Morphisms: Olsson's stack

-\begin{theorem} Let $\c{P}$ be a property of representable morphisms of algebraic stacks which is stable under pullbacks, \'etale local on the source, and flat local on the base.
-Then a map $f:X \rightarrow Y$ of log schemes has property log $\c{P}$ if and only if it has property weak log $\c{P}$. \end{theorem} \begin{proof} Since $\c{P}$ is local on the source, and $X \rightarrow \L X$ is an open immersion, property $\c{P}$ for $\L f$ implies property $\c{P}$ for $w \L f$.
+\begin{theorem} Let $\c{P}$ be a property of representable morphisms of algebraic stacks which is \'etale local on the source and target, is stable under composing with \'etale maps, and is additionally stable under pullbacks with respect to morphisms locally of finite type.\footnote{Properties of morphisms of schemes which are \'etale local on the source, target, and stable under postcomposing with \'etale maps are called \emph{\'etale local on the source-and-target} in \cite[\href{https://stacks.math.columbia.edu/tag/04QW}{Tag 04QW}]{stacks-project}.
+It is shown in loc. cit. that their stability under precomposing with \'etale maps and with respect to \emph{\'etale} pullbacks is in fact automatic.} Then a morphism $f:X \rightarrow Y$ of log schemes has property log $\c{P}$ if and only if it has property weak log $\c{P}$. \end{theorem} \begin{proof} As $\c{P}$ is stable under composing with \'etale maps, and $X \rightarrow \L X$ is an open immersion, property $\c{P}$ for $\L f$ implies property $\c{P}$ for $w \L f$.
 So log $\c{P}$ implies weak log $\c{P}$.
 Assume conversely that $w \L f: X \rightarrow \L Y$ has property $\c{P}$.
-As the property is \'etale local on the source, we can assume that the map $f$ possesses a global chart $P \rightarrow Q$.
-Consider the diagram
+As $\c{P}$ is is \'etale local on $X$, we can assume that $f$ admits a global chart $P \rightarrow Q$.
+Consider the following commutative diagram, where $Q \rightarrow R$ is an arbitrary injective map of monoids: